woifes/node-monorepo/README.md

 * [license-report](/projects/license-report/) - Generate a license report in the other packages and projects
 * [matrix-mqtt-bridge](/projects/matrix-mqtt-bridge/) - Generate a list of rooms and send an receive messages from that room via mqtt
 * [mqtt-influxdb-agent](/projects/mqtt-influxdb-agent/) - Agent for sending data from MQTT into InfluxDB 2.x
+* [mqtt-postgres-agent](/projects/mqtt-postgres-agent/) - Agent for sending data from MQTT into Postgres DB
 * [s7mqtt](/projects/s7mqtt/) - MQTT gateway for devices which use the S7 protocol (RFC1006)
 * [yasdi-mqtt](/projects/yasdi-mqtt/) - MQTT version of [node-yasdi](/packages/node-yasdi/)
 * [yasdi-rest](/projects/yasdi-rest/) - Extends [node-yasdi](/packages/node-yasdi/) by REST endpoints